aayars/py-noisemaker/docs/index.rst

     pip install git+https://github.com/aayars/py-noisemaker

 The above `pip` command also installs tensorflow for CPU.
-If you are set up with cuda/cudnn and prefer tensorflow-gpu, `Install TensorFlow`_ with the virtualenv activated:
+If you are set up with cuda/cudnn and prefer tensorflow-gpu, `install TensorFlow`_ with the virtualenv activated:

 .. code-block:: bash